Come out to support our mission and vision!

 Mid-Columbia Fisheries (MCF) offers a variety of volunteer opportunities in salmon recovery for all ages and abilities as groups or individuals.
 We believe hands-on opportunities to help restore habitat and salmon populations will help foster the commitment needed to sustain wild salmon in rivers in eastern Washington.

 Interested in volunteering with Mid-Columbia Fisheries?
-Fill out our volunteer survey to be added to our mailing list!

 Mid-Columbia offers a wide-range of volunteer opportunities

-Want to connect with our Volunteer Team?
+Have Questions?
+Want to Connect with our Volunteer Team?

 Help MCF table at fun educational events such as Nature of Night or Get Intimate with Shrub Steppe and engage with the public on the status of bull trout or the benefits of riparian buffers.